Accountants go through a rigorous recruitment and qualification process, and this is reflected in their high professional status.

-Accountants provide financial advice to clients that range from multinational organisations and governmental bodies to small independent businesses.
-Accountants often specialise in particular areas of practice, including audit, management consultancy, recovery, forensic accountancy, taxation, assurance, and corporate finance (see the accountancy areas of work for more details).
+Accountants provide financial advice to clients that range from multinational organisations and governmental bodies to small independent businesses and individuals.
+Accountants often specialise in particular areas of practice, including audit, management consultancy, recovery, forensic accountancy, taxation, assurance and corporate finance (see the accountancy areas of work for more details).
 Typical duties include:

 - preparing accounts and tax returns